SAP Licensing FAQ for IT Leaders, Procurement Teams, and SAP Administrators

 This is a key part of SAP license optimization:

-• Periodic Reviews: Companies should periodically review user activities to see if the current license assignments are still appropriate.
+- Periodic Reviews: Companies should periodically review user activities to determine if the current license assignments remain appropriate.
 SAP’s audit tools (USMM) can list which transactions each user ran, which helps identify if someone with a “Limited” license executed transactions that are only allowed for Professional users.
-Third-party tools can also flag users with very limited activity (possibly candidates for a cheaper license) or too much activity for their current license.
+Third-party tools can also flag users with very limited activity (possibly candidates for a lower-priced license) or excessive activity for their current license.

-• Process for Reclassification: The SAP license administrator can typically change the license type attribute in the user’s master record (SU01 in SAP GUI).
+- Process for Reclassification: The SAP license administrator can typically change the license type attribute in the user’s master record (SU01 in SAP GUI).
 Keeping an internal log or approval process for these changes is wise.
-If you downgrade a user’s license type, ensure they don’t have roles that conflict with that new classification (for instance, remove transaction codes from their role that only a Professional should have).
-This sometimes involves working with HR or department managers to confirm what tasks a user needs to do.
+If you downgrade a user’s license type, ensure they don’t have roles that conflict with the new classification (for instance, remove transaction codes from their role that are only applicable to Professionals).
+This sometimes involves collaborating with HR or department managers to confirm the tasks a user needs to perform.

-• Timing and Audit Impact: Reclassification can be done anytime, but doing a bulk cleanup before an audit is common.
+- Timing and Audit Impact: Reclassification can be performed at any time; however, conducting a bulk cleanup before an audit is common.
 SAP audits are a snapshot in time; they count whatever license assignment is in place at the measurement time.
 It’s legitimate to reclassify users before an audit to match actual usage – that’s good license hygiene.
 Avoid last-minute changes that aren’t backed by actual usage changes (SAP auditors may question if you suddenly flip many users right before submission).
 A consistent, ongoing optimization process is better.

-• License Optimization: This broader practice includes reclassification and other measures, such as cleansing inactive users, consolidating duplicate accounts, and potentially leveraging different license models.
-For example, if you find you have far more users than expected in high categories, you might evaluate whether SAP’s Enterprise Agreement or volume license options could be more cost-effective.
+- License Optimization: This broader practice encompasses reclassification and other measures, such as cleansing inactive users, consolidating duplicate accounts, and potentially utilizing various license models.
+For example, suppose you find you have far more users than expected in high categories.
+In that case, you may want to evaluate whether SAP’s Enterprise Agreement or volume license options could be more cost-effective.
 Optimization can also mean negotiating license swaps with SAP (trading excess licenses for other products or types you need more).

-• Example: Suppose you purchased 500 Professional User licenses, but your analysis shows 100 users never go beyond basic read/display tasks.
+- Example: Suppose you purchased 500 Professional User licenses, but your analysis reveals that 100 users never exceed basic read/display tasks.
 You could reclassify those 100 as Limited Users.
 In the next audit, you’d only consume 400 Professional licenses and maybe 100 Limited, potentially saving money on true-ups.
 Over-assigning everyone as a Professional “just in case” is expensive – optimization finds the right mix.
-Conversely, if someone was wrongly classified as a Limited User but regularly performs configuration changes, that’s a compliance risk – upgrade them to Professional to avoid audit trouble.
+Conversely, if someone is wrongly classified as a Limited User but regularly performs configuration changes, that poses a compliance risk – upgrade them to Professional to avoid audit trouble.

 Common Licensing Pitfalls and Tips for Staying Compliant